jasonsbarr/daniel-lang/docs/README.md

 (eval '(+ x 1)) ;-> (+ 5 1) -> 6

-; This ability to delay or prevent evaluation helps you to define new syntactic forms with defmacro (defmacro unless (a b) `(if ~a ~b ~a))
+; This ability to delay or prevent evaluation helps you to define new syntactic forms with defmacro ; This macro definition is actually in the core module (defmacro unless (a b) `(if ~a ~b ~a))
 ```